adibradfield/MongoDelta/README.md

 Implements a UnitOfWork pattern with change tracking for the C# MongoDb driver

-To use this library, you can install it into your project from [Nuget](https://www.nuget.org/packages/MongoDelta/)
+To use this library, you can install it into your project from [Nuget](https://www.nuget.org/packages/MongoDelta/) There are also extension methods available for integrating your UnitOfWork with ASP.NET Core 3's dependency injection from [Nuget](https://www.nuget.org/packages/MongoDelta.AspNetCore3/)

 ## The aims of this library are:
 - Create a UnitOfWork base class with change tracking, for use with MongoDb